jonbrennecke/CSSMatrix/README.md

 CSSMatrix
 =========

-A WebkitCSSMatrix and MSCSSMatrix polyfill for older browsers and browsers (specifically Firefox and Opera) without current support for this feature.
+A <code>WebkitCSSMatrix</code> and <code>MSCSSMatrix</code> polyfill for older browsers and browsers (specifically Firefox and Opera) without current support for this feature.

 The CSSMatrix objects represent a 4x4 homogeneous matrix for 3D transforms.
 The development target is to mirror the functionality provided by the native WebkitCSSMatrix object.